 Mapping apps, just like the world they reflect, are always in flux.
 But the changes are often so incremental, the average person doesn’t notice.

-Cartographer Justin O’Beirne is not an average person.
-He’s worked on maps at Apple, written about cartography for years, and this week, he published the results of a 13-month app-tracking project that compares the changes in Apple and Google Maps between May 2016 and May 2017.
+Map expert Justin O’Beirne is not an average person.
+He’s worked on maps at Apple, written about maps for years, and this week, he published the results of a 13-month app-tracking project that compares the changes in Apple and Google Maps between May 2016 and May 2017.

 His essay, which includes dozens of still images and GIFs of the evolving maps, provides a deep analysis of the changes over time.
 It’s fascinating stuff.